Photo Credit: Donald Fougere

 ABOUT

-The Hammond River Angling Association (HRAA) is a non-profit environmental organization, whose mandate is to protect and preserve the Hammond River watershed through education, conservation, and community interaction.
+Founded in 1977, the Hammond River Angling Association (HRAA) is a dynamic, community-rooted non-profit organization leading nearly five decades of innovative, science-based conservation to protect and preserve the Hammond River watershed through education, conservation, and community interaction.

 OUR ORIGINS